Using the Cash Drawer

 • Reconcile each drawer individually

-Till Selection at POS
+Till Selection

 When processing transactions with multiple open drawers: